sequentech/step/README.md

  - `cargo run` and `yarn install` pre-run so that you don't have to spend time waiting for setting up the enviroment the first time.

+### Workspaces

+When you open a new terminal, typically the current working directory (CWD) is `/workspaces` if you are using Github Codespaces.
+However, all the commands below are assuming you start with the CWD `/workspaces/backend-services`.

+This is important especially if you are for example relaunching a docker service (for example `docker compose up -d graphql-engine`).
+If you do it from within `/workspace/.devcontainer` it will fail, but if you do it within `/workspaces/backend-services/.devcontainer` it should work, even if those two are typically a symlink to the other directory and are essentially the same.

 ### Launch the backend rust service

 Since we have not yet setup a docker container to automatically launch the